- Hypoglycemia (Low Blood Sugar): Trembling, sweating, and confusion require immediate action.

 When should I call an ambulance for a diabetic emergency?

 Call immediately if the person loses consciousness, has a seizure, cannot swallow safely, has blood sugar below 54 mg/dL that doesn't respond to glucose, or shows signs of diabetic ketoacidosis (vomiting, abdominal pain, rapid breathing, fruity breath).
+Note that DKA can occur even when glucose is near-normal in people on SGLT2-inhibitor medications, so symptoms -- not just a high reading -- should prompt the call [7].

 How is glucagon used in a diabetic emergency?